etendosoftware/docs/docs/developer-guide/etendo-classic/how-to-guides/How_to_add_Columns_to_a_Table.md

 As a final step, we now update the newly created _EM_Ht2_Payment_Schedule_ element to have a useful label for the UI.

-Navigating to the *Application Dictionary | Element* we search for the new element and to the following updates:
+Navigating to `Application Dictionary` > `Element` we search for the new element and to the following updates:

   1. *Name* change from _EM_Ht2_Payment_Schedule_ to *Payment Schedule*
   2. *Print Name* change from _EM_Ht2_Payment_Schedule_ to *Payment Schedule*